 - For more detailed steps, visit Adding blocks.

 Step 2 - Place the block

 Click and drag the block to its new location.
 Look for guidelines to help with placement.
 For more help, visit Moving Blocks.

 You can also click and drag the Spacer Block so the guideline displays vertically.
 The block will then create its own column.

 Step 3 - Resize the block

 Spacer Blocks can be used to resize other blocks in a content area.
-As the Spacer Block is resized, the surrounding content will adjust accordingly.
+As Spacer Blocks are resized, the surrounding content will adjust accordingly.

 To resize a Spacer Block vertically, click on it, then drag the resize handle up or down.